kshitijonlyy/Layouts/README.md

 # MyAssignments

- 'Layouts' project involves the use of Kotlin and Android Studio to prepare an app that can explain the basic difference between relative and constraint layouts.
+The main screen comprises of two buttons which takes you to different screens.
+Two similar figures have been made, one using relative layout and the other using constraint layout, to point out the basic difference between the two layouts.